 706.4 Low-heel [Heel-or side] inlet quarter bends.
 Low-heel [Heel] inlet quarter bends, in the upright position, shall be an acceptable means of connection for single fixtures, however, they cannot be used for wet venting. [, except where the quarter bend serves a water closet.
-A low-heel inlet shall not be used as a wet vented connection.
+A low heel inlet shall not be used as a wet vented connection.
 Side inlet quarter bends shall be an acceptable means of connection for drainage, wet venting and stack venting arrangements.]

-Section 708.1.2 Building sewers, is amended as follows:
+Section 708.1.2 Building sewers, is repealed and replaced with the following:

 708.1.2 Building sewers.
 Building sewers smaller than 8 inches (203mm) shall have cleanouts located not more than 100 feet (30,480 mm) apart measured from the upstream entrance of the cleanout.
 The required cleanout fitting shall be a directional Tee-Wye drainage type fitting, unless otherwise approved by the code official.
-For building sewers 8 inches (203 mm) and larger, shall have a manholes shall be provided and located not more than 200 feet (60,960 mm) from the junction of the building drain and building sewer, at each change in direction and at intervals of not more than 400 feet (122 m) apart.
+For building sewers 8 inches (203 mm) and larger, shall have a manhole located not more than 200 feet (60,960 mm) from the junction of the building drain and building sewer, at each change in direction and at intervals of not more than 400 feet (122 m) apart.
 The interval length shall be measured from the cleanout or manhole opening, along the developed length of the piping to the next drainage fitting providing access for cleaning, a manhole or the end of a building sewer.
-Manholes and manhole covers shall be of an approved type.
-Manhole covers shall be identified as "SEWER" and shall not indicate a utility company thereon: